saylesss88/mdbook-rss-feed/README.md

 ---
 ```

+**Adding a Description for RSS Preview**

+The description in the frontmatter is what will be displayed as your file
+preview.

+The preview should contain the above description.

 ### Hiding frontmatter in the rendered HTML

 mdBook does not natively parse or remove YAML frontmatter from Markdown files,
 treating it as plain text during rendering, which can result in the raw YAML
 block (e.g., ---\ntitle: "My Chapter"\n---) appearing directly in the generated
 HTML output.
-I am currently working on a crate to implement this, I will call it
+I am currently working on a crate to implement yaml frontmatter
-`mdbook-frontmatter-strip`.
+removal, I will call it `mdbook-frontmatter-strip`.

 I will add a note to this README once it's complete.

-**Adding a Description for RSS Preview**

-The description in the frontmatter is what will be displayed as your file
-preview.

-The preview should contain the above description.

 ### License